Deleck/square-api-basic-template/README.md

 ```
 npm start
 ```
-When the project starts, go to your browser an d type the next URL: http://localhost:3000 and it's ready to start to programming the features.
+When the project starts, go to your browser and type the next URL: http://localhost:3000 You can see a Payment Form but it's not working yet.

-## Adding Access Token, Application ID and Location ID in the project:
+## Adding Access Token, Application ID and Location ID into the project:

 * Access Token:

 Go to `server.js` file